yyly6/mRNABERT/README.md

 # mRNABERT

-This repository includes the official implementation of [A Universal Model Integrating Multimodal Data for Comprehensive mRNA Property Prediction]().
+This repository includes the official implementation of [mRNABERT: advancing mRNA sequence design with a universal language model and comprehensive dataset](https://www.nature.com/articles/s41467-025-65340-8).
 We provide pre-trained model, examples of pre-training and fine-tuning, and pre-trained datasets.

 ## Contents